 The issue of enforcement (self-enforcement or external party) in cooperative behaviour is especially pertinent in contexts of 'lawlessness', i.e. where no state or official legal system exists to enforce contracts, a situation which characterises many developing countries.
 A model built by Dixit (2001), which uses a repeated prisoner's dilemma game and with information about cheating not being adequate to sustain cooperation, shows that it would not be socially optimal to replace the state by a private agency based on profit-maximising and which would supply the information and enforcement.
-Enforcement in developing countries may be achieved by many types of agencies and for any social interaction (and not only by mafia-like groups of enforcers and for only commercial transactions).
-This may be achieved by specific beliefs, considering that unobservable entities may be agents of sanctions against the breach of social norms (religious entities, 'witchcraft'), which typically act as coordinating and exchange facilitating devices and contracts enforcers in peasant societies.
+Enforcement in developing countries may be achieved by many types of agencies and for any social interaction.
+In particular, this may be achieved by specific beliefs: unobservable entities (e.g., religious entities,

+'witchcraft') may be agents of sanctions against the breach of social norms and typically act as coordinating and exchange facilitating devices and contracts enforcers in peasant societies.